Sophistechnication

 Applying XSE to Education

 Education used to be confined to institutional spaces and time constraining curriculum.
 Now people are able to learn the cutting edge research from world-class universities and institutions without having to physically be on-site and often times without the standardized learning schedule.
 With the luxury of online education becoming more easily accessible and affordable, many people are harnessing the power of technology as a launchpad for greater academic achievement beginning with the youngest school ages.
 Many people throughout the decades have felt limited in their educational advancement by pre-set time frames which could make it difficult to advance independently at their own pace.
-As times are changing, and the importance of education is increasing, it is beneficial to apply Critical and Creative Thinking (XSE’s X Axiom) when analyzing and opening your mind to endless new possibilities, seeking the ultimate resources (XSE’s Z Axiom) as well as re-evaluating our traditional ideas of “full potential” as humans when deciding customized application to your own life (XSE’s Y Axiom).
+As times are changing, and the importance of education is increasing, it is beneficial to apply Critical and Creative Thinking (XSE’s X Axiom) when analyzing and opening your mind to endless new possibilities, seeking authentic and ultimate resources (XSE’s Z Axiom) as well as re-evaluating traditional ideas of “full potential” as humans when deciding customized application to your own life (XSE’s Y Axiom).
 This is XSE applied to education, this is Sophistechnication.

 As many are adjusting to the new horizons and speed of technology, the traditional binding constraints of education are being clipped, paving new roads to a world of opportunity and swift advancement.